WordPress/wordcamp.org/.github/ISSUE_TEMPLATE/✨-feature-discussion---request---proposal.md

 ---

-**Components / Tools**
+### Components / Tools

-Look for a matching component in the labels.
-If no one's matching there or you'd like to explain more in detail, fill it in here.
+Choose labels for the matching components.
+If no one's matching, fill in here.

-**Description**
+### Description

-Describe the **rationale & objective** for your feature discussion/request/proposal.
+Describe the **rationale** for your feature discussion/request/proposal.

 For example:

-What problems did you encounter (rationale), and what do you propose to solve/improve/enhance them (objective)?
+What problems did you encounter (rationale), and what do you propose to solve/improve/enhance them?

-What opportunities do you see (rationale), and what do you propose to achieve them (objective)?
+What opportunities do you see (rationale), and what do you propose to achieve them?

-**Screenshots / Screencasts**
+### Screenshots / Screencasts

 Add screenshots or screencasts to make your description more clear.

-**Stakeholders**
+### Stakeholders

 Who are the stakeholders stand to benefit from implementing the features outlined in this ticket Facilitator, Community team, XXX Community, Event Organizers, etc.

-**How does this new feature contribute to the objectives**
+### How does this new feature contribute to the goals

+**Think through it, what is the ultimate goal you hope this feature will achieve?** Explain.
-Are there other more intuitive alternative solutions?
+**Are there other more intuitive alternative solutions?** Explain.
-Is this a feature that people need?
+**Is this a feature that people need?** Explain.
-Can it truly achieve your desired outcomes?
+**Can it truly achieve your desired outcomes?** Explain.

-You may have already considered various options and made assessments.
+You may have already considered various other options and made assessments.
 Please briefly explain.

-**Acceptance Criteria**
+### Acceptance Criteria

 Provide a detailed explanation or definition of what constitutes fulfilling this feature discussion/request/proposal.
 If possible, outline it in bullet points.